 We generate revenue from transactions where we provide a platform for the purchase and sale of digital advertising inventory.
 Our advertising automation solution is a marketplace that includes sellers of inventory (providers of websites, mobile applications and other digital media properties, and their representatives) and buyers of inventory (including advertisers, agencies, agency trading desks, and demand-side platforms).
 This solution incorporates proprietary machine-learning algorithms, sophisticated data processing, high-volume storage, detailed analytics capabilities, and a distributed infrastructure.
-Together, these features form the basis for our automated advertising solution that brings buyers and sellers together and facilitates intelligent decision-making and automated transaction execution for the digital advertising inventory to our platform.
-Digital advertising requests, or ad requests.
+Together, these features form the basis for our automated advertising solution that brings buyers and sellers together and facilitates intelligent decision-making and automated transaction execution for the digital advertising inventory managed on our platform.
+Digital advertising inventory is created when consumers access sellers' content.
+Sellers provide digital advertising inventory to our platform in the form of advertising requests, or ad requests.
 When we receive ad requests from sellers, we send bid requests to buyers, which enable buyers to bid on sellers' digital advertising inventory.
 Winning bids can create advertising, or paid impressions, for the seller to present to the consumer.